Better Trails | Greater Access Goals

 Mount Diablo State Park is home to many rare plants.
 While trail maintenance and recreational interests are important, sound conservation-based protective measures of the park’s ecological and cultural resources are as well.

-There are a host of trails (e.g., Bald Ridge, Eagle Peak, North Peak) requiring rare plant surveys before trail maintenance can occur as part of the successful Dig Day program.
+There are a host of trails (e.g., Bald Ridge, Eagle Peak, North Peak) requiring rare plant surveys before at-standard trail maintenance (as prescribed by the California Department of Parks and Recreation Trails Handbook) can occur as part of the Dig Day trail stewardship program.

 Since October 2023 inception, more than 20 Dig Days have serviced 11 miles of trail tread with the help of nearly 1,000 community volunteers!
 To continue that momentum and service other areas of the state park, rare plant surveys will have to occur first.